ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 Consent:
 : In this document, we assume that any required consent has already been obtained, e.g., a user consenting to be added to a room by another user.
 The full protocol will need some mechanisms for establishing this consent.
-Some initial notes are in {{consent}}

 Identifiers:
 : Certain entities in the MIMI system need to be identified in the protocol.
-In
-{{identifiers}}, we define a notional syntax for identifiers, but a more concrete one should be defined.
+In this document, we define a notional syntax for identifiers, but a more concrete one should be defined.

 Abuse reporting: